bashige-musholombo/bashige-musholombo.github.io/_pages/about.md

 My fields of interest are Macroeconomics, International Macroeconomics and Political Economy.

-My research is funded by the [FWO](https://www.fwo.be/en/about-fwo/who-is-fwo/) through a fundemental research grant.
+My research is funded by the [FWO](https://www.fwo.be/en/about-fwo/who-is-fwo/) under its fundamental research grant programme.

 <div class="contact-wrapper">
   <strong>CONTACT INFORMATION</strong><br>